-The national protocol for the number of unaccompanied asylum seeker (UASCs) or refugee children (URC) produces a cap of 46 in Milton Keynes.
-Currently, over 40 UASC and URCs are supported by Milton Keynes Virtual School and the MK Youth team.
+The national protocol for the number of unaccompanied asylum seekers (UASCs) produces a cap of 69 in Milton Keynes.
+Currently, over 40 UASC are supported by Milton Keynes Virtual School and Children's Social Care.

 The Virtual School team complete an initial UASC personal education plan (PEP) with the support of a translator.
 They explore the pupil's experience of education, their journey and their current situation in order to identify their education starting point in the UK and what support services they may require in the educational context.
-The Virtual School works closely with schools and, in the case of post-16 students MK College.
+The Virtual School works closely with schools and, in the case of post-16 students, MK College.